-In 2016/2017, we set up the Circular Procurement Academy.
-In this one-year program, we trained more than 60 participants from 27 (semi-) public organizations.
-They learned how to apply the principles of the circular economy in their procurement processes.
-The client was the Expertisecentrum Aanbesteden (Expertise Centre of Procurement) of the Dutch government (PIANOo).
+In 2016/2017, we first set up the Circular Procurement Academy.
+In this one-year program that we will host in 2019/2020 for the fourth consecutive year, we train more than 60 participants from approximately 30 (semi-) public organizations.
+Participants learn how to apply the principles of the circular economy in their procurement processes.
+The client is the Expertisecentrum Aanbesteden (Expertise Centre of Procurement) of the Dutch government (PIANOo).

 Our mission is to make a sustainable impact in the manufacturing and construction industry We measure our success in terms of the impact we have achieved rather than in terms of sales and people.
 We measure the impact in two ways: our impact within a project and the impact of the project itself.
 Our impact meter gives us these insights.

-Help us by shaping and running a training program for government procurement in 2017-2018.
+Help us by shaping and running a training program for government procurement.
 And, in addition to developing their knowledge, ensure that the participants develop personal skills with which they can put the knowledge into practice.
 Finally, we want a pilot project as part of the program so that lessons from the program are directly applied.